openeventdata/FJTY-Filter/README.md

-# FJTYFilter system
+# FJTY-Filter system

-The FJTYFilter system is a series of Python programs for pre-filtering news articles using an SVM classifier trained by example
+The FJTY-Filter system is a series of Python programs for pre-filtering news articles using an SVM classifier trained by example
 (sample files are included).
 The system uses the [PLOVER data-exchange format](https://github.com/openeventdata/PLOVER): [http://ploverdata.org], [the spaCy natural language processing system](https://spacy.io/), and Python [scikit-learn](https://scikit-learn.org/stable/) machine learning package for the SVM.